brylevkirill/notes/Reinforcement Learning.md

 >	"The game of chess is the most widely-studied domain in the history of artificial intelligence.
 The strongest programs are based on a combination of sophisticated search techniques, domain-specific adaptations, and handcrafted evaluation functions that have been refined by human experts over several decades.
 In contrast, the AlphaGo Zero program recently achieved superhuman performance in the game of Go, by tabula rasa reinforcement learning from games of self-play.
 In this paper, we generalise this approach into a single AlphaZero algorithm that can achieve, tabula rasa, superhuman performance in many challenging domains.
 Starting from random play, and given no domain knowledge except the game rules, AlphaZero achieved within 24 hours a superhuman level of play in the games of chess and shogi (Japanese chess) as well as Go, and convincingly defeated a world-champion program in each case."

 ----
+>	"AlphaGo Zero tuned the hyper-parameter of its search by Bayesian optimization.
+In AlphaZero they reuse the same hyper-parameters for all games without game-specific tuning.
+The sole exception is the noise that is added to the prior policy to ensure exploration; this is scaled in proportion to the typical number of legal moves for that game type.
+Like AlphaGo Zero, the board state is encoded by spatial planes based only on the basic rules for each game.
+The actions are encoded by either spatial planes or a flat vector, again based only on the basic rules for each game.
+They applied the AlphaZero algorithm to chess, shogi, and also Go.
+Unless otherwise specified, the same algorithm settings, network architecture, and hyper-parameters were used for all three games."

 >	"no opening book, no endgame database, no heuristics, no anything"